Vocabulary Academic Literacy Center Grades 4, 5, 6, 7, and 8

-If you are looking for a program to teach each of the Common Core Vocabulary Standards for your grade level in a literacy center, the Vocabulary Academic Literacy Center (eBook) is just what you and your students need.
-This full-year, twice-per-week program is specifically designed for grade-level, twenty-minute literacy centers.
+If you are looking for a program to teach each of the Common Core Vocabulary Standards for your grade level in a literacy center, the Vocabulary Academic Literacy Center is just what you and your students need.
+This full-year, twice-per-week, digital download (eBook) program is specifically designed for grade-level, twenty-minute literacy centers.

 The Common Core State Standards emphasize a balanced approach to vocabulary development.
 The Vocabulary Academic Literacy Center includes 56 worksheets, along with vocabulary study guides, and biweekly unit tests to help your students collaboratively practice and master these Common Core Standards:

 - Multiple Meaning Words and Context Clues (L.4.a.)

 - Language Resources (L.4.c.d.)

 - Figures of Speech (L.5.a.)

 - Connotations (L.5.c.)

 PREVIEW THE GRADE 4 PROGRAM HERE.

 PREVIEW THE GRADE 7 PROGRAM HERE.